Bastille Day: French Polynesia

 Following colonial rule, France annexed a large portion of what is now French Polynesia.
 Under French rule, Tahitians were permitted to participate in sport, singing, and dancing competitions one day a year: Bastille Day.
 The single day of celebration evolved into the major Heiva i Tahiti festival in Papeete Tahiti, where traditional events such as canoe races, tattooing, and fire walks are held.
 The singing and dancing competitions continue with music composed with traditional instruments such as the nasal flute and ukulele.

 United Kingdom

 Within the UK, London has a large French contingent, and celebrates Bastille Day at various locations across the city including Battersea Park, Camden Town and Kentish Town.
 Live entertainment is performed at Canary Wharf, with weeklong performances of French theatre at the Lion and Unicorn Theatre in Kentish Town.
 Restaurants feature cabarets and special menus across the city, and other celebrations include garden parties and sports tournaments.
 There is also a large event at the Bankside and Borough Market, where there is live music, street performers, and traditional French games played.

 United States

-The United States has over 20 cities that conduct annual celebrations of Bastille Day.
-The different cities celebrate with many French staples such as food, music, games, and sometimes the recreation of famous French landmarks.
+More than 20 cities in the United States conduct annual celebrations of Bastille Day, with many French staples such as food, music, games, and sometimes the recreation of famous French landmarks.